Welcome to today's edition of the Rush 24-7 podcast.

 No question.

-Now here's the problem.
+Now, here's the problem.

-Is there any distinction between that act and when the agents of the United States Congress comes up to me and says, uh, Williams, you know that $200 you made last week that you had planned to buy a nice bottle of uh Chateau de Kem Sautern wine?
+Is there any distinction between that act and when the agents of the United States Congress comes up to me and says, Williams, you know that $200 you made last week that you had planned to buy a nice bottle of Chateau de Chem Sauterne wine?

-You will not use the money for that purpose, you'll give it to us, and we will help the lady uh sleeping on the grate.
+You'll give it to us, and we will help the lady sleeping on the grate.

 Both acts involved taking the rightful property of one person and giving it to another to whom it does not belong.

-And if you press me for a distinction between the two acts, the only difference I can find is the first act was illegal theft, and the second is legalized theft.
+And if you press me for a distinction between the two acts, the only difference I can find is the first act was illegal theft and the second is legalized theft.

-Now, now so here's here's the big problem.
+Now, so here's the big problem.

 But however, if I got Congress to legislate and take somebody's money, I'm seen as compassionate to help the person.

-Oh, Williams is so caring, I'd be uh in in the news and everything.
+I'd be in the news and everything.

 Oh, Williams is just a wonderful guy.